The UCC Financing Statement for a Coop in NYC

 Co-op lenders must rely on the Uniform Commercial Code, or the UCC, to secure their loans.
 A UCC-1 financing statement is a 1-2-page form filed with the state secretary, which places a lien on the borrower’s personal property, the co-op shares.

 In effect, the filing of the UCC-1 gives third parties public notice of the lender’s security interest in personal property.
-It ensures that the borrower cannot sell their shares without first paying off their loan.
+It ensures that the borrower cannot sell their shares without paying off their loan first.
 This is a necessary form for lenders because not perfecting their interest in the co-op shares could have severe ramifications in a borrower’s default.
 The borrower cannot acquire additional indebtedness on the co-op without formal notification and the bank’s approval.

 What is the UCC-1 Financing Statement?